Device Mimicking Female Reproductive Cycle Could Aid Research

 Lansing Taylor, director of the University of Pittsburgh's Drug Discovery Institute, who was not involved in developing the system, says it could be especially useful in research because of the complexity of the female reproductive system.

 "It's a very important paper," Taylor says.
-"Human reproductive tissues and organs have been particular difficult to investigate."
+"Human reproductive tissues and organs have been particularly difficult to investigate."

 The scientists stress that they only want to use the EVATAR to study anatomy and try to develop new treatments.